 Well, that's exactly right.

-People are gonna start casting their votes without actually hearing Joe Biden answer questions uh in any real capacity, right?
+People are going to start casting their votes without actually hearing Joe Biden answer questions in any real capacity, right?

 And they always say that the former vice president is not available.

-It should be noted also, Leo, that C-SPAN Steve Scully is gonna do the October 15th debate.
+It should be noted also, Leo, that C-SPAN Steve Scully is going to do the October 15th debate.

-I don't mind that either, because you never hear about media bias in C SPAN.
+I don't mind that either because you never hear about media buys in C-SPAN.

 They kind of call a straight game, right?